htcf/docs/docs/storage/index.md

 # Storage

-The HTCF provides three types of storage:
+The HTCF provides five types of storage:

-### HDS: Home Directory Storage (/home)
+### HDS

+Home Directory Storage (HDS) can be used to store scripts, development tools, etc.  Home directories are located in `/home/<WUSTLKEY_ID>` and are available on all nodes.

-Home directories are a small, fixed amount of storage per account.
-They are kept on fault-tolerant storage and frequent snapshops are taken to prevent accidental data loss.
+HDS is kept on fault-tolerant storage and frequent snapshops are taken to prevent accidental data loss.
 Copies of the latest daily snapshots are kept offsite for disaster recovery purposes.

-Each HTCF account has a 20GB home directory.
-This directory can be used to store scripts, development tools, etc.  Home directories are located in `/home/<WUSTLKEY_ID>` and are available on all nodes.

 !!!Note
     Home directory space is not a high-speed resource like /scratch space.